Analytics-at-Sauder/hugo-website/content/notebooks/rfm-analysis/index.md

 ---
-title: "Rfm Analysis"
+title: "RFM Analysis"
-description: ""
+description: "In this Project, we focus on RFM (Recency, Frequency, and Monetary value) analysis.
+This type of analysis is used when historical data for existing customers are available."
+author: "Kemjika Ananaba"
 date: 2021-06-10T00:48:10-07:00
 lastmod: 2021-06-10T00:48:10-07:00
 draft: false